Having a burglar alarm fitted in your home is one way to protect what matters most to you.

 The cost of a home alarm system will vary depending on the level of security you want, whether it’s professionally installed and if you have an external security company.

-If you install it yourself, the whole thing could cost as little as £200.
-A high-end professional installation could set you back nearly £1,000.
-Don’t forget any annual maintenance costs which would be around £400 for a top-end alarm 3.
+If you install it yourself, the whole thing could cost as little as £150.
+A high-end professional installation would set you back more but may be worth it to make sure it's properly installed.

 What your insurers need